 ELECTRICAL SHOCK HAZARD.
-Do not restore power until all Smoke Alarms are completely installed.
+Do not restore power until all smoke alarms are completely installed.
 Restoring power before installation is complete may result in serious electrical shock, injury or death.

-- Make sure the unit is receiving AC power.
-Under normal operation, the Green power indicator light will shine continuously. - If the Green power indicator light does not light, TURN OFF POWER TO THE JUNCTION BOX and recheck all connections.
-If all connections are correct and the Green power indicator still does not light when you restore the power, the unit should be replaced immediately.
+- Make sure the smoke alarm is receiving AC power.
+Under normal operation, the green power indicator light will shine continuously.
+If the power indicator light does not light, TURN OFF POWER TO THE JUNCTION BOX and recheck all connections.
+If all connections are correct and the power indicator still does not light when you restore the power, the unit should be replaced immediately - Test the smoke alarm.
+Press and hold the test button on the cover of the unit until the alarm sounds (the unit may continue to alarm for a few seconds after you release the button).
+During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause.
+In an interconnected series, you must test each smoke alarm individually.